Meals Hill Trail

 Meals Hill Trail is a hiking trail in Valdez, Alaska that follows up Meals Hill (also known as Blueberry Hill).
 The trail is a maintained gravel path.
 Several view points and overlooks are available on the trail, some facing south towards Port Valdez and the Alyeska Oil Terminal, as well as others facing north towards town and Mineral Creek Canyon.
 In the winter, a Fat Bike race is held on Meals Hill as part of Valdez's annual Fat Bike Festival.
 The hill is also a favored spot among locals for blueberry picking.

-Satellite view of Meals Hill Trail.
-View more Valdez maps.
+Satellite view of Meals Hill Trail from Google Maps.

 How To Get There